 - Small bowl or measuring cup

-This is a really simple recipe using simple ingredients, so I won’t go on and on about them here.
+This mushroom soup is a really simple recipe using simple ingredients, so I won't go on and on about them here.
 Here are a few things to consider when making this recipe:

 Aromatics and Herbs

-I use a medium sweet onion, three cloves of garlic, and 1/2 tbsp of fresh thyme to enhance the mushroom flavour.
-Fresh thyme tastes the best, but you can also use 1/2 tsp of dried thyme instead of fresh if that’s all you have on hand.
-I’ve tested the soup with both, and it’s yummy either way.
+I use a medium sweet onion, three cloves of garlic, and ½ tablespoons of fresh thyme to enhance the mushroom flavor.
+Fresh thyme tastes the best, but you can also use ½ teaspoons of dried thyme instead of fresh if that's all you have on hand.
+I've tested the soup with both, and it's yummy either way.

-Saute the onion until it’s translucent and starting to brown, about 5-6 minutes.
-This brings some yummy caramelized onion flavour to the soup.
-Then add the mushrooms, garlic, thyme, salt and pepper and saute another 5 minutes.
+I sauté the onion until it's translucent and starting to brown, about 5-6 minutes.
+This brings some yummy caramelized onion flavor to the soup.
+Then, I add the mushrooms, garlic, thyme, salt and pepper and sauté another 5 minutes.

 Spices, Broth and Coconut Milk

-I season the soup with 1 1/2 tsp of sea salt and 1/2 tsp of pepper, but be sure to taste the soup at the end and adjust these to your own taste.
-The amount of salt that you’ll need will heavily depend on the brand of broth you use and its salt level.
-I often use Imagine Chicken Bone Broth, which is not overly salty, and I usually end up putting in up to 2 tsp of salt and 3/4 tsp of pepper.
-Also, if your soup tastes too coconutty (not a word, but it should be), you need more salt and pepper, so add more in 1/4 tsp intervals until you can no longer taste any coconut flavour.
+I season the soup with 1 ½ teaspoons of sea salt and ½ teaspoon of pepper, but be sure to taste the soup at the end and adjust these to your own taste.
+The amount of salt that you'll need will heavily depend on the brand of broth you use and its salt level.
+I often use my my own homemade chicken bone broth or Imagine Chicken Bone Broth, which is not overly salty, and I usually end up putting in up to 2 teaspoons of salt and ¾ teaspoon of pepper.
+Also, if your soup tastes too coconutty (not a word, but it should be), you need more salt and pepper, so add more in ¼ teaspoon intervals until you can no longer taste any coconut flavor.

 - 1 medium sweet onion, finely chopped